Probate Court

 The forms and documents which must be filed with or presented to the register to commence an informal proceeding are:

-• Application For Informal Probate and/or Appointment of Personal Representative (Testate/Intestate) (PC 558) and the filing fee of $175.
+- Application For Informal Probate and/or Appointment of Personal Representative (Testate/Intestate) (PC 558) and the filing fee of $187, including a certified copy.
 The application should be completely and carefully filled out.

-• Supplemental Testimony Interested Persons Testate Estate (PC 566).
+- Supplemental Testimony to Identify Nonheir Devisees (PC 566).
 This form is only filed if decedent left a will and some of the devisees named in the will and codicils are not heirs of the testator.

 Persons who are not disqualified have priority for appointment in the following order pursuant to MCL 700.3203(1):

 Under MCL 700.3310 an applicant seeking appointment in an informal proceeding must give notice to each person having a prior or equal right to appointment who has not waived the right in a writing filed with the court.
-Such a waiver may be accomplished by filing a Waiver and Consent (PC 561).
+Such a waiver may be accomplished by filing a Renunciation of Right to Appointment, Nomination of Personal Representative, and Waiver of Notice (PC 567).

 Alternatively, the applicant may serve a copy of the application on each person who has equal or higher priority with the Notice of Intent to Request Informal Appointment of Personal Representative (PC 557), attaching a copy of the application.
 The Notice and service of the application must be made at least 14 days by mail or publication or 7 days by personal service prior to appointment (MCR 5.108).
 A Proof of Service (PC 564) must also be filed with the court pursuant to MCR 5.104(A).